mo2274/MyStore/README.md

 # MyStore

+MyStore is a simple online store to buy different products, you can see the list of products and details of a specific product and also you can add products to the cart and make a purchase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

 ## Development server
+Run `npm install` to install pachages.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding